 Protect your health, and the health of our democracy.
-Make sure your voice is heard in elections this spring!
+Make sure your voice is heard in upcoming elections!

-New York City was scheduled to hold two elections this spring: a Special Election for Queens Borough President (for Queens residents), and a statewide Presidential Primary (with simultaneous special elections for City Council District 37 in Brooklyn and Assembly District 31 in Queens).
-We know that New Yorkers are concerned about the impacts of the coronavirus (COVID-19), and we want to make sure that you have the information you need to vote.
+We know that New Yorkers are concerned about the impacts of the coronavirus (COVID-19), and we want to make sure that you have the information you need to vote safely in upcoming elections.
 This page is being updated as additional information becomes available.

 Whether you are ill, in self-quarantine, or simply want to limit your exposure to crowds, there are options available to stay involved while taking care of yourself.

-Request deadline for June 23 Primary & Special Elections: June 16
+Request deadline for June Primary Elections: June 16

 All registered voters can participate in early voting, which starts 10 days before Election Day.
 Benefits include shorter wait times and less crowding at the polls.

-Early Voting for June 23 Primary & Special Elections: June 13 - 21
+Early Voting for June Primary Elections: June 13 - 21

 Follow public health advice

-The Board of Elections is working to make sure that polling sites are clean and safe.
+We strongly encourage New Yorkers to vote by mail, but the Board of Elections is working to make sure that polling sites are as clean and safe as possible.
 The CDC has also issued guidelines for election polling locations.
 But your health is in your hands, too: washing or using hand sanitizer after touching surfaces in public spaces (including voting machines) is a smart way to stay healthy, whenever you vote.
 Visit www.nyc.gov/coronavirus for more information on prevention and ways to stay healthy.

 Need more information on upcoming elections?
 Visit Voting.NYC and read the Voter Guide for profiles of the candidates.
 This page will be updated as new information becomes available.
 Check the top of the page for the date and timestamp for the last update.
 For the health and safety of our staff and visitors, the Campaign Finance Board is currently providing all services remotely; visit our Contact Us page for details.